-Correct technique is essential to benefit from core strengthening exercises.
-This is the first stage of core stability exercises and sets the stage for all subsequent strengthening techniques.
-The following techniques are methods by which you can engage your core muscles.
-Trying to rush exercises without correct core contraction will not give the same benefits.
+Contracting the core muscles using correct technique is essential to benefit from core strengthening exercises.
+This is the first stage of learning core stability exercises and sets the stage for all subsequent techniques.
+Here we explain some techniques to engage your core muscles.

 What are the core muscles?

-How do I know if I’m engaging my core?
+How do I know if I’m contracting the core muscles?

 When you contract your core correctly you should feel a gentle tightening under your fingers when they are in the above position.
 If you feel a bulge you are contracting too much.
 The correct level of activity in core muscles should be 30% of their maximum so that they have enough energy to contract continuously.

 - To contract the right amount, use the techniques below to maximally contract, then release the contraction by half and then by half again.

 - This takes practice but is extremely important to get right in the early stages.

 - Failure to contract properly will mean unwanted contraction of the larger muscles surrounding the core.
 These will take over movements and thus defeat the aim of the exercises.

 All the following movements should be carried out whilst lying on a firm surface.
 Bend your knees and hips so that you are lying comfortably on your back with your knees up and feet shoulder-width apart.